aiforhumans/gradio-llm-template/README.md

    ```bash
    python app.py
    ```

+While chatting you can edit any message and the conversation state will update automatically.
+Use the "Regenerate" button to re-run the last user request.
+The parameter panel exposes temperature, top-p, frequency and presence penalties as well as a seed value for repeatable results.

 The LM Studio server URL can be configured with the `LM_STUDIO_URL` environment variable.
 The default is `http://localhost:1234/v1`.